juleshansen/oop/individual/individual.md

 - `color`: an `(r,g,b)` tuple as specified above.

 And add three other:
-- `cx`: the x coordinate of the center of the circle
+- `cx`: the first coordinate of the center of the circle
-- `cy`: the x coordinate of the center of the circle
+- `cy`: the second coordinate of the center of the circle
 - `radius`: the radius of the circle

 Those attributes are used in the `.f()` method to determine if points `(x,y)` is in or out this circle.
 Check the content of `.f()` and identify where those attributes are used.